jelmervanvugt/cpp-synchronized-buffer/README.md

 </table>

 ## Buffer - General
-The buffer utilizes a set of variables to ensure its functionality which will be explained here.
+The following variables are utilized by the buffer to ensure functionality.
 The `bool: isBounded` variable is pretty self-explanatory; it keeps track on if the buffer is or is not bounded.
 Depending on the value of the variable some functions differ on implementation.
-The `long unsigned int: bufferBound` stores the max. bound of the buffer.
-If there is no max. bound on the buffer it is set to 0.
-A long unsigned int is used because when calling the size function on a vector it returns the same datatype.
+The `long unsigned int: bufferBound` stores the maximal bound of the buffer.
+If there is no maximal bound on the buffer it is set to 0.
+A long unsigned int is used because within the implementation of the vector the same datatype is used to store it's size.
 The last two general variables are two vectors. `vector<T>: buffer` is a generic vector which is used to store the values in the buffer, `vector<string>: logger` is used to keep logs on the execution of operations.
-The logger does not have to be generic since logs are always stored in the form of strings.
+The logger does not have to be generic since logs are always stored in a string datatype.

 ## Buffer - Concurrency
 The buffer utilizes another set of variables to prevent concurrency problems.
 The `int: nReaders` keeps track of the amount of threads that are currently executing a reading operation.
 The buffer also uses three mutex (mutual exclusion) locks.
 The `mutex: m_nReaders` is used to guarantee mutual exclusion between readers, this lock is only necessary when reading or updating the `nReaders` variable. `mutex: currentlyReading` is used to check whether there are any threads that are currently reading and `mutex: m_mod_queued` to check if there is any thread that wants to execute a modifying operation.